 The field has become increasingly professional.
 It’s not unusual for firefighters to have at least a two-year degree in fire science or some other field, and chiefs of most major departments are expected to have master’s degrees.
 Fire departments, colleges and specialized training programs provide ongoing education in command and management skills for company officers and chiefs.
 Promotions in many fire departments are based on the employee’s performance in a promotional assessment center instead of, or in addition to, more traditional types of tests and interviews.

 Organizational change happens slowly and unevenly.
 As might be expected, some fire departments have come farther than others; many have yet to make many of the changes mentioned above.
-On most departments, the most senior firefighters — those with more time on the job — were brought up in the old ways, and may or may not have adapted well to change.
+On most departments, the most senior firefighters — those with more time on the job — were brought up in the old ways and may or may not have adapted well to change.
 This resistance can cause conflict and resentment.
 Those who represent change, such as women firefighters, sometimes bear the brunt of this resentment.
-This isn’t fair, and the resulting behavior may be illegal, but women firefighters may find they have to deal with it nonetheless.

 Because the fire service has changed, so has the way you should approach the possibility of becoming a firefighter.
-Back when firefighting was seen as manual labor, semi-skilled work suitable to the sons of immigrant families, the idea of preparing for it as a career was unheard of.
+Back when firefighting was seen as manual labor, semi-skilled work suitable to immigrant families, the idea of preparing for it as a career was unheard of.
 But today, anyone who applies for a firefighting job without preparing for it beforehand is unlikely to be hired.
-Much is expected of today’s firefighters, and the competition for jobs is tough.
+Much is expected of today’s firefighters and the competition for jobs is tough.

 Why would I want to be a firefighter?